python-discord/summer-code-jam-2020/mysterious-mice/README.md

 ![Spacebook Logo](spacebook-logo-light.png)

 # Spacebook, by Mysterious Mice
-Welcome to Spacebook, a social media site created for NASA's rovers on Mars!
+The internet has finally made it to Mars, and to celebrate a social media site has been created for NASA's rovers!
+Take a look around the profiles and photos of these rovers, see what weather is like on Mars, and even play a game where you get to control your very own rover!
+Don't forget to leave us a note in the guestbook!

 ## Installation